VanOns/statamic-static-cache-buster/docs/configuration.md

 ## Chunk size

-While the entries to check are chunked to prevent the jobs from taking too long, the time it takes to process each entry depends on the size of your blueprint & stored data.
+While the entries to check are chunked to prevent the jobs from taking too long, the time it takes to process each entry depends on the size of your blueprint and stored data.

 If the jobs run into your job time limit too often, you can reduce the chunk size.
 Conversely, if your jobs take a short time to finish,